Marion Crawford: Retirement and authorship

 In October 1949, Lady Astor sent a copy of the manuscript from the Goulds to Queen Elizabeth for her approval.
 The Queen was deeply distressed, finding it shockingly frank, especially Crawford's revelations of the King's moods and the Queen's chilly relationship with Wallis Simpson.
 She replied to Lady Astor saying: "The governess has gone off her head", and had her private secretary send a further letter to Lady Astor.
 This contained the Queen's annotations on the manuscript with the request that passages of particular concern be removed.
 The Goulds were taken aback as they considered the account sympathetic, but they kept the response from Crawford.
-The first intimation Crawford had that something was wrong was when she did not receive a Christmas card that year from the Palace.
+As the first servant to cash in on the private lives of the royals, Crawford was ostracised by the royal family, and they never spoke to her again.
+So deep was the feeling of betrayal within the royal family that, for years afterward, servants who spoke publicly for money were said to be "doing a Crawfie".

 Crawford's unauthorised work was published in Woman's Own in the UK and in the Ladies' Home Journal in the United States, becoming a sensation on both sides of the Atlantic.
 A book, The Little Princesses, also sold exceptionally well.
 Later she wrote stories about Queen Mary, Queen Elizabeth and Princess Margaret.
 She also put her name to Woman's Own's "Crawfie's Column", a social diary written by journalists several weeks in advance.

-As the first servant to cash in on the private lives of the royals, Crawford was ostracised by the royal family, and they never spoke to her again.
+In 1955, one column contained a reference to the Trooping the Colour ceremony and the Ascot races, when in fact they had been cancelled that year because of a national railway strikes.
+As the stories were written in advance, it was too late to stop their publication, and the truth behind the column was unspooled, leading to her public disgrace.